kipoi/examples/2-score_variants/README.md

 zless -S input/clinvar_20180429.pathogenic.chr22.vcf.gz
 ```

-This file contains genetic variants from the [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) database which contains a list of variants and their relation to human diseases (e.g. pathogenic, Benign, etc).
+This file contains genetic variants from the [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) database.
 We filtered the original ClinVar VCF file to chromosome 22 and included only pathogenic variants.

 Let's score the impact of these genetic variants to different molecular phenotypes (e.g. TF-factor binding affinity or DNA accessibility) using models in Kipoi.